Major Qualifying Project

 Innovation and Entrepreneurship

-The Innovation and Entrepreneurship (I&E) Center focuses on helping students’ innovative ideas turn into reality through funding and mentoring of Major Qualifying Projects.
-The Center also serves as a project collaboration space to support student MQP work.
+WPI's innovation and entrepreneurship ecosystem focuses on helping innovative ideas turn into reality through funding and mentoring of Major Qualifying Projects.
+The university also offers project collaboration space to support student MQP work.

 A Culmination of 4 Years of Theory AND Practice